Published case studies relating to commissioning and market shaping for adult social care

 Skills for Care Commissioning for Wellbeing qualification

 This qualification has been developed to support current and aspiring commissioners in achieving a rich, diverse and sustainable market of provision.
 It will also help ensure that personalised support and care is available where, how and when it is needed.
+There is now an opportunity to undertake the qualification with a learning disability and autism focus, in partnership with Bespoke Consultancy Education, following a successful pilot in 2020 in the South West of England.
+This opportunity is now available across the rest of England for commissioners and other professionals involved in commissioning services for people with learning disabilities and/or autism.

 The Commissioning Academy